 While there is a large indoor seating area, I’d head outside to either the covered porch or the expansive lawn.
 Regardless of your choice, everything was built facing west for spectacular views of the vineyard and surrounding mountains.
 You’ll also have a front-row seat for stunning sunsets.

 Most weekends feature live music and the Burger Barn is open so you can enjoy some food to go with all that wine.

 Their 2017 Merlot won NC Fine Wines Showcase 2020.
 But, what I personally love about Parker-Binns is that they give back to the community.
 Having a rescue dog of their own, Lulu, Karen and Bob donate $1 for every bottle of Loco Lulu sold to a local pet adoption organization.

 There really isn’t anything more perfect than a day at Parker-Binns.

 I love all of these wineries so much there is no way I could ever pick a favorite.
 The Yadkin Valley contains over three dozen wineries and there are more being added every year.

 If you want to explore a few of these wineries then I recommend you plan a long weekend to Elkin, Dobson, or Lexington.
 A few of my favorites are Carolina Heritage Vineyard & Winery, Elkin Creek Vineyard, and Grassy Creek Vineyard & Winery.

-These are all affordable options and the people that own and work there are SO friendly and sweet.
+These are some of the best wineries near Elkin!
+Plus they are all affordable options and the people that own and work there are SO friendly and sweet.

 I wrote a whole article on the best wineries in the Yadkin Valley so if you are interested in these be sure to check that out.